BioRadOpenSource/Sequoia_express_toolkit/README.md

 If you encounter an error / bug / issue, please contact support@bio-rad.com or submit and issue to this repository so that we can address it.

 ### Tips and Tricks
-If you find that you are getting an error where nextflow cannot find you files check your path, and if needed use an absolute path, or check the formatting on your relative path.
+If you find that you are getting an error where nextflow cannot find your files, check your path, and if needed use an absolute path, or check the formatting on your relative path.
 Also check your reads have R1 / R2 (in caps) and end with .fastq or fastq.gz

 The pipeline runs with paired end as default (assumes you have both R1 and R2) if this is not the case you can run --seqType=SE to use just the R1 reads